PHUMA: Physically Reliable Humanoid Locomotion Dataset: Conclusion

 \section{Conclusion}

-We introduced \datasetname, a large-scale, physically grounded humanoid locomotion dataset that overcomes the limitations of existing motion imitation pipelines.
-Unlike prior video-driven datasets prone to artifacts such as floating, ground penetration, and joint violations, \datasetname~ combines large-scale human video with careful filtering and our physics-constrained retargeting method, PhySINK, to produce motions that are both diverse and physically reliable.
-Policies trained on \datasetname~ consistently outperform those trained on AMASS and Humanoid-X in motion imitation and pelvis-guided path following on Unitree G1 and H1-2 humanoids, demonstrating that progress in humanoid locomotion requires not only scale but also physically reliable data.
+We introduced \datasetname, a large-scale, physically reliable humanoid locomotion dataset that overcomes the limitations of existing motion imitation pipelines.
+Unlike prior video-driven datasets prone to artifacts such as floating, ground penetration, and joint violations, \datasetname~combines diverse human videos with physics-aware curation and PhySINK, our physics-constrained retargeting method, to produce motions that are both diverse and physically reliable.
+On the Unitree G1 and H1-2 humanoids, policies trained on \datasetname~consistently outperform those trained on LaFAN1, AMASS, and Humanoid-X, with ablations confirming that both curation and PhySINK contribute meaningfully.
+These advantages further extend to a real Unitree G1, where \datasetname-trained policies achieve lower tracking errors than AMASS-trained counterparts.
+Together, these results show that advancing humanoid motion tracking depends not just on having more data, but on having physically reliable data.
+PHUMA achieves both: it scales up data by incorporating diverse human videos, while ensuring physical reliability through careful curation and retargeting.